 Manufacturing: Timber framing, reclaimed wood products, contract electronic manufacturing, replacement parts for boilers and combustion systems, construction equipment.

 Farmington children have four school districts available to them: Canandaigua City School District, Victor Central School District, Manchester-Shortsville Central School District (also known as Red Jacket), and Palmyra-Macedon Central School District.

 1816 Farmington Quaker Meetinghouse: This historic building served as a place of worship and meeting place for progressive ideas and movements in the 19th century.

-Canandaigua KOA Kampground and Kabins: Site for tent, RVs and 50-amp big rig sites; cottges and cabins available.
+Canandaigua KOA Kampground and Kabins: Site for tent, RVs, and 50-amp big rig sites; cottages and cabins available.
 Amenities include heated pool, climbing wall, movie theater, hiking trails, fishing pond, game room, mini-golf.

 Independence Day Fireworks: The town of Farmington hosts fireworks at Town Park.